 This extremely important layer protects the image and substrate from moisture and other potential damage.
 The wear layer is usually made from an aluminum oxide clear coat and can range from low to high gloss, according to your preference.
 Built for activity and foot traffic, the wear layer withstands the tough impact of day-to-day life including children, pets, unexpected spills, and scratches.
 The thickness of the wear layer ranges from 6, 12, to 20 mils, and the thicker the layer, the stronger the wear layer.

 These four layers are compressed and fused at high heat.
 Available in 7-millimeter to 12-millimeter thicknesses, the thicker the planks, the sturdier the laminate flooring.
 Take note that some manufacturers include all the plank layers, not just the substrate, in the thickness measurement.
 Plank width will usually run from less than 5 inches to 7 inches or more.

 Laminate flooring carries an Abrasion Criteria (AC) rating, which measures wear resistance on a scale from 1 to 5.
 The lowest, AC 1, is designed for rooms in the home receiving little foot traffic.
 The highest rating, AC 5, is designed to withstand even heavy commercial traffic.
 Most residential laminate products will fall within the AC 3 and AC 4 range.

 Versatile, reliable, and stylish, laminate flooring is a terrific product for any home, especially for an active household or a quick design remodel.
-If you have questions about whether it’s the right choice for you, come visit We'll Floor You in Jupiter, FL!
+If you have questions about whether it’s the right choice for you, come visit We'll Floor You in Stuart, FL!
 Our laminate experts are ready to help you explore the perfect options for your inspired interiors.